top of page

 That said, we deeply believe in women uplifting women.

-As a gentle bridge between self-expression and sacred space, we offer the Sisterhood Sharing Bag.
-If you wish, you may contribute a small offering—a card, a gift, or a token that reflects who you are or what you love to create.
+As a gentle bridge between self-expression and sacred space, I sometimes offer the Sisterhood Sharing Bag at retreats.
+If you wish, you may contribute a small offering: a card, a gift, or a token that reflects who you are or what you love to create.
+This allows us to support one another in a way that honors the retreat container without disrupting the peaceful, trusting energy we’ve cultivated together.

 It’s an offering, not an expectation.